Easily Switch Between Product Types

 CCE standard cluster |

-CCE standard clusters are for commercial use, which fully support the standard features of open-source Kubernetes clusters.
+CCE standard clusters are for commercial use, which fully support the standard features of open source Kubernetes clusters.
 CCE standard clusters offer a simple, cost-effective, highly available solution.
-There is no need to manage and maintain master nodes.
-You can choose between the container tunnel network model or VPC network model depending on your service needs.
-CCE standard clusters are ideal for typical scenarios that do not require special performance or cluster scale requirements. |
+There is no need to manually manage and maintain master nodes.
+You can choose between a container tunnel network or a VPC network depending on your service needs.
+CCE standard clusters are ideal for typical scenarios that do not need special performance or cluster scale requirements. |

 CCE Turbo cluster |

 CCE Turbo clusters run on the Cloud Native 2.0 infrastructure.
-They feature hardware and software synergy, zero network performance loss, high security and reliability, and intelligent scheduling, offering you a one-stop and cost-effective container service.
-The Cloud Native 2.0 networks are available for large-scale, high-performance scenarios.
+They feature hardware and software synergy, zero network performance loss, high security and reliability, and intelligent scheduling.
+They provide you with one-stop cost-effective container services.
+The Cloud Native 2.0 networks are good for large-scale, high-performance scenarios.
 In CCE Turbo clusters, container IP addresses are assigned from VPC CIDR blocks, and containers and nodes can be in different subnets.
-External networks in a VPC can directly access container IP addresses for high performance. |
+External networks in a VPC can be directly connected to container IP addresses for high performance. |

 CCE Autopilot cluster |

 CCE Autopilot allows you to create serverless clusters that offer optimized Kubernetes compatibility and free you from O&M. CCE Autopilot clusters can be deployed without user nodes, simplifying the application deployment.
-There is no need to purchase nodes or maintain the deployment, management, and security of nodes.
-You only need to focus on the implementation of application service logic, which greatly reduces your O&M costs and improves the reliability and scalability of applications. |
+There is no need to purchase, deploy, or manage nodes or maintain their security.
+You can just focus on the implementation of application service logic, which greatly reduces your O&M costs and improves the reliability and scalability of applications. |

 Node